NeaguStefanF/Hotel-Cabins/README.md

 ## Technology Used

-The Wild Oasis Hotel Management Application is built using the following technologies and libraries:
+Hotel Cabin Management Application is built using the following technologies and libraries:

 React: JavaScript library for UI development.